Firebladedoge229/RobloxStudioManager/README.md

 > The project has since [moved](https://github.com/Firebladedoge229/RobloxStudioManager/commit/6111a6f15e8637141cda28f73307f455f62447a3) from PyInstaller to Nuitka for compiling the application after version v2.4.1.

 > [!important]
-> When building, make sure to download [version 0.1.0](https://github.com/electron/rcedit/releases/tag/v0.1.0) of RCEdit, placing it in the main directory.
+> When building, make sure to download the latest version of [Resource Hacker](https://www.angusj.com/resourcehacker/resource_hacker.zip), placing the executable in the main directory.

 ### Build Command
 #### Nuitka